 Tour guides and trekking staff?
 Yup these guys too will have their hand out for a tip.
 Depending on the company you might be given an estimated figure of how much to tip.
 This is such a personal choice and will have many factors which will impact on your decision to tip or not to tip One thing that we did notice, and especially when talking with other tourists, that there is now an assumption that you will tip to make up for a lack of wages by tipping generously.
 Which in my opinion is utter bullshit and an issue I took up with our Dragoman tour operator.

-How to book a bus.
+How to book a bus in Peru.

 You can easily walk into any of the thousands of “travel” agencies that you’ll find in all the cities and towns.
 Or if you’re more like me and a super organiser then going through a third party like Busbud is a breeze.
 Paying a little extra for a VIP bus is a most excellent investment.
 These buses come with super comfy seats, snacks and a bathroom on board.
 Remember that the roads and the driving in Peru is pretty rough a lot of the time.
 Having that little extra bit of luxury is well worth it.